Communication for Development and Social Change MS

 Full-Time/Part-Time Status: While the degree program can be completed on a full- or part-time basis, full-time enrollment is strongly encouraged.

-Areas of Specialization: Examples of previously designed specializations include those listed below, but the possibilities are limitless as students are encouraged to design their own specializations based on their interests:
+Areas of Specialization: Previously designed specializations include those listed below, but the possibilities are limitless as students are encouraged to design their own specializations based on their interests:

 - Civic Engagement and Democratic Governance